 As blockchains have gained popularity, government use and oversight of blockchains have been a topic of interest for administrators on the local, state, and federal level.
-Many jurisdictions are also taking a proactive approach to studying the impact of blockchain technology.
+Many jurisdictions are taking a proactive approach to studying the impact of blockchain technology.

 There have been attempts by a handful of governments to prohibit the buying, holding, and selling of cryptocurrency.
-While it is difficult to prove an individual is holding cryptocurrency, aggressive regulators have realized that it is much easier to identify those who are mining bitcoin based off of their excessive energy consumption
+While it is difficult to prove an individual is holding cryptocurrency, aggressive regulators have realized that it is much easier to identify those who are mining bitcoin based off of their excessive energy consumption.

 As discussed in Blockchain 101, Proof-of-Work mining consumes a lot of energy and has caught the eye of some regulators.
-Mining regulations vary from the national to municipal level, depending on the unique energy situation dictated by the price and availability of energy.
+Mining regulations vary from the national to the municipal level, depending on the unique energy situation dictated by the price and availability of energy.

 With reports that the Bitcoin network is using as much energy as a small to medium-sized country, some have criticized the sustainability of Proof-of-Work blockchains.
 Proponents of Proof-of-Work claim that to achieve any level of security, energy has to be used.
 The high consumption requirements for mining is a feature rather than a bug.
 Additionally, they point to the vast amounts of energy used by the banking and finance sectors which could be limited with a greater ability for decentralized banking.
 Some blockchains have specifically searched for ways to transition to Proof-of-Stake, which consumes significantly less energy.
 This problem has been brought to legislators.
 Laws (or the lack of) differ from the municipal to the national level.
 Regulators are still determining if it is even viable to tackle the energy consumption model.

 As most countries have a hand in influencing the economies and monetary policy of their sovereign states, it’s almost expected that the introduction of bitcoin as a viable currency would be originally dismissed, simply because the governmental institutions want to remain in economic control.
 However, that has NOT led every country to an outright ban.
 Most countries have, so far, declined to regulate bitcoin.
 This includes the world’s largest economy, the United States.
 While there has been a lot of back and forth considering legislators sentiment of bitcoin, there has never really been any non-criminal crackdown on cryptocurrency.
-In the US cryptocurrency is legal, and it is considered taxable; whether it be for the transfer of cryptocurrency or capital gains, the government views the transfer of cryptocurrency as a taxable event.
+In the US cryptocurrency is legal, and it is considered taxable; whether it be for the transfer of cryptocurrency or capital gains, the government views each transfer of cryptocurrency as a taxable event.

 Many countries are following the United States’ lead when it comes to a hands-off approach concerning cryptocurrency.
 Most of the world has taken that exact approach.
-They are monitoring this developing ecosystem, being careful not to stifle an emerging industry that may bring their country more wealth.
+They are monitoring this developing ecosystem, being careful not to stifle an emerging industry that may bring their country more wealth and innovation.
 The majority of the top economies all, at the very least, tolerate bitcoin.
 Some countries that recognize deficiencies in the current banking system have embraced the idea of digital currencies with open arms.
 Most major geographic areas are comprised of countries that have friendly attitudes towards cryptocurrency.
-North America, the European Union, Eastern, and Central Europe, and most of East Asia.
+North America, the European Union, Eastern, and Central Europe, and some of East Asia.

 The biggest issue surrounding governments that permit the use of cryptocurrency is taxation.
-Even in countries where cryptocurrency is openly mined and exchanged, it’s still unclear as to what transactions are taxable or the rate at which cryptocurrency will be taxed.
+Even in countries where cryptocurrency is openly mined and exchanged, it’s still often unclear as to what transactions are taxable or the rate at which cryptocurrency will be taxed.
 Even in America, the IRS is expecting crypto holders to keep a record and report all of their transactions, no matter how small.
-This is how a lot of countries ended up recognizing bitcoin and other cryptocurrencies.
+Implementing tax policy is how a lot of countries ended up recognizing bitcoin and other cryptocurrencies.
 The legislative bodies were slow to understand this technology, but the tax collectors were ready.